a11to1n3/a11o1n3/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=a11to1n3" alt="a11to1n3" /> </p>

-- 🔭 I’m currently working on [Statistical filter for short-term load forecasting deep learning models](https://github.com/a11to1n3/StatFilterAppliedInSTLFDeeplearning)

 - 🌱 I’m currently learning **Explainable methods for deep learning**

 - 👯 I’m looking to collaborate on [Chemometrics analysis with Deep learning](https://github.com/a11to1n3/VIS-Chemometrics-MLDL)